-As always, he stood by the living room window for my arrival, pushed the garage door opener when I drove onto the driveway, went to the garage stairs top landing to greet me, pushed the close garage door button as I parked, and the garage door rumbled down as I alighted just before noon.
+As always, he stood by the midlevel living room window for my arrival, pushed the garage door opener when I drove onto the driveway, went to the garage stairs top landing to greet me, and pushed the close garage door button as I parked.
+The garage door rumbled down shut as I alighted just before noon.
 At the top of the stairs, he greeted me with a kiss and a glass of wine.
 My misgivings dissipated with the first sip.

-After wine, cheese, and admiration of the new deck, we went to his bedroom for our leisurely romp, the door closed but ajar as his usual fastidious ritual.
+After wine, cheese, and admiration of the new deck, we went to his bedroom for our leisurely romp, the door closed but ajar as was his fastidious ritual.
 After my top mount, we rolled over for his stylistic finish as we looked at one another while he moved slowly in and out to avoid a premature ejaculation.

 To extend play time he periodically ceased movement to let his penis calm down.
 Sometimes he would even stiffen and jerk it out for a little respite.

 He suddenly stiffened and jerked it out.
-I smiled to encourage its reentry when calmed but his face flashed fear.
+I smiled to encourage its reentry but his face flashed fear.
 He arched back.
 He was listening to something awry.

 The door slammed open against the wall.
 She screamed.

-He jerked upright and turned to face her.
-She took off and threw a peach-colored pump which hit the headboard above me, a near miss.
+He leaped upright and turned to face her.
+Enraged, she took off and threw a peach-colored pump at me which hit the headboard, a near miss.